diskuv/diskuvbox/README.md

 OPTIONS
        --color=WHEN (absent=auto)
            Colorize the output.
-WHEN must be one of `auto', `always' or `never'.
+WHEN must be one of auto, always or never.

        -d VAL, --max-depth=VAL (absent=0)
            Maximum depth to print.
 A maximum depth of 0 will never print